dat-ecosystem-archive/docs/docs/faq.md

 It's not technically impossible that they'd collide, but it's extremely unlikely.
 Dat links are are 32 bytes long.
 That's 1.1579 x 10^77 possible numbers!

+### What are the limits on file sizes?

+Data is transferred directly between peers, we do not store any data right now.
+The main limits are importing and transfer speeds, which will improve soon.
+We plan to help institutions and others set up cloud storage for academic uses and commercial options for general users.

 ### How is Dat different than IPFS?

 IPFS and Dat share a number of underlying similarities but address different problems.
 Both deduplicate content-addressed pieces of data and have a mechanism for searching for peers who have a specific piece of data.
 Both have implementations which work in modern Web browsers, as well as command line tools.